 Tips for third-year transfer students

 “I transferred into third year and needed to select my major before course registration.
-I reached out to Arts Advising and the department of Economics in May to ask about my eligibility for the Economics major while also considering Geography as another possibility.
-I found out that I was missing prerequisites for the Economics major, so I declared a Geography major instead and planned my courses according to the major requirements.
+I reached out to Arts Advising and the Vancouver School of Economics in May to ask about my eligibility for the Economics major while also considering Geography as another possibility.
+I found out that I was missing prerequisites to apply for the Economics major, so I declared a Geography major instead and planned my courses according to the major requirements.

-If you are transferring to UBC as a third-year student, I encourage you to connect with Arts Advising through a workshop or drop-in advising sessions and reach out to your program/departmental advisor early to get support on understanding your program eligibility and degree planning.”
+If you are transferring to UBC as a third-year student, I encourage you to connect with Arts Advising through a workshop or drop-in advising session and reach out to your program/departmental advisor early to get support on understanding program eligibility and degree planning.”

 – Pattie Shang, Academic Advisor

-“I transferred from Hamilton, Ontario, and was looking forward to exploring the bigger city of Vancouver.
-I also wanted to live on campus for at least one Winter Session to immerse myself in the new environment.
-Therefore, I applied for on-campus housing right away after accepting my offer.
-My life in residence started with a room in a 4-bedroom apartment in the Marine Drive residence.
+“I transferred from Hamilton, Ontario, and was looking forward to exploring the larger city of Vancouver.
+I wanted to live on campus for at least one Winter Session to immerse myself in the new environment, so, I applied for on-campus housing immediately after accepting my offer.
+My life in residence started in a four-bedroom apartment in the Marine Drive residence.
 The ocean view was spectacular on the 10th floor!”

 – Pattie Shang, Academic Advisor

-“Moving anywhere can be difficult, but trying to do so from abroad is even more hectic.
-In my case, I was coordinating my move from UBC Okanagan to UBC Vancouver while I was living in Uganda!
-I received my acceptance offer from UBC late in the summer, and by that time campus housing was already full, so I had to figure out where I was going to live, and fast.
-I spent countless hours looking for affordable housing and eventually found a place at Westbrook Village, right next to campus.
-The location was handy because I could stay late to study without worrying about bus schedules and I could make spontaneous plans with other people that live on campus.”
+“Moving anywhere can be difficult, but doing it from abroad is even more hectic.
+I was coordinating my move from UBC Okanagan to UBC Vancouver while living in Uganda!
+I received my acceptance late in the summer, and by then campus housing was already full.
+I spent countless hours looking for affordable housing and eventually found a place in Wesbrook Village, right next to campus.
+It was convenient: I could stay late to study without worrying about bus schedules and I could make spontaneous plans with others who lived nearby.”

 – Sumayya Ahmed BA ’23, former Arts Peer Advisor

-“The most challenging shift for me wasn’t making my first move to Canada from Malaysia; it was my second move from UBCO to UBCV.
-I had to uproot my comfortable life at UBC Okanagan, leave behind the friendships and connections I had made and move to a new city where I knew no one.
+“The most challenging shift for me wasn’t moving from Malaysia to Canada; it was my second move from UBCO to UBCV.
+I had to uproot the life I had built at UBC Okanagan, leave behind friendships and connections, and start over in a new city where I knew no one.
 It was, without a doubt, a daunting experience.

-The application for on-campus housing had passed by the time I had accepted my offer.
-I searched for affordable off-campus accommodation, considered my commute time, and looked for areas where I could shop for basic things easily.
+By the time I accepted my offer, the application deadline for campus housing had passed.
+I searched for affordable off-campus housing, looked at commute times, and tried to find an area where I could easily shop for essentials.
 I was lucky to secure a nice spot on Main Street in a beautiful neighborhood.
-Through this process, my advice is to note important housing deadlines and have a backup plan prepared.”
+My advice from this process is to pay attention to important housing deadlines and have a backup plan just in case.

 – Megan Ong BA ’22, former Arts Peer Advisor